Beit-Hatfutsot/dbs-back/docs/_sources/suggest/suggestions.md

 ## General suggestions [GET /v1/suggest/*/{input}]

-Get suggestion of BH DBS titles in which the first characters match the user's input to search box.
+Get suggestion of BH DBS titles in which the first characters match the user's search input. **The API returns only suggestions that "Start with" the typed input, though it also includes empty "phonetic" and "contains" fields, which are currently inactive**.
 In this View, the API suggests completion of a query from all databases (Places, Personalities, PhotoUnits, FamilyNames, Persons and Movies).

 + Parameters
     + input: `li` (string)